irisv440/synthetic_sleepdata_generator/README.md

 # synthetic_sleepdata_generator

-This repository contains a Python script to generate synthetic sleep diary data ((SOL, WASO, TST, SE, etc.) based on the published summary statistics reported by Natale et al. (2009).
+This repository provides Python scripts to generate synthetic sleep diary data (partially) based on group-level statistics from Natale et al. (2009).
+The generated datasets include core sleep variables such as SOL, WASO, TST, SE, and more.

-The original summary statistics have been derived from actigraphy data.
-Still, the current source was chosen because of the sample size being larger than usual and the clear information on which participants where included in the dataset.
+The original parameters are derived from actigraphy data.
+Although actigraphy tends to underestimate sleep onset latency (SOL) compared to subjective sleep diaries, this source was chosen for its unusually large sample size and clear inclusion criteria.

-Although a bias may exist because actigraphy, for instance, usually underestimates the time it takes to fall asleep in comparison to subjective sleep diary entries, this source contains rich and reliable sleep data.
+Two generator scripts are available:
+- A **basic** generator (`natale2009_based_synthetic_data_generator.py`) that simulates the core sleep variables.
+- An **advanced** generator (`natale2009_advanced_generator.py`) that also adds mock email addresses, dates, and habit-related diary variables.
+Note that the supplementary variables included in the advanced generator are not based on Natale et al. (2009).
+Unlike the core sleep variables, no distinction between control and insomnia groups is currently implemented for these additional features, though this may be added in a future version.

-The generator simulates 21 days of sleep variables for a sample of mock participants, separately for insomnia and control groups.
+Both scripts simulate 21 days of data for each mock participant, separately for control and insomnia groups.
-Distributions are defined using the published means and standard deviations, and synthetic time series are generated accordingly.

-## Key features
+## Features

 - Generated variables include SOL, WASO, TST, SE, Lights Off, Sleep End, Out of Bed, Midpoint, and TIB
 - Gamma distributions for usually positively skewed variables (e.g. SOL, WASO)